 I called all the pre-determined campground destinations for availability of full hook-up accommodations, shady sites, pull-throughs and/or back-ins and location of nearby showers (since we prefer to use them instead of using our Safari), made the reservations and jotted down any confirmation numbers given.

+We kept all the campground reservations we made on our trip except for two where we extended a night’s stay in order to take in more sights.
 I made the call to the first campground to add the additional night and after succeeding in doing so, called the second campground and moved the check-in day there ahead by one day.
 The adjustments were made cheerfully by the 2 campgrounds with no problems.

 Points of interest that I can recommend highly include: